An arch consists of two weaknesses which, leaning one against the other, makes a strength.Leonardo da Vinci

 - Walk the trails along the Mississippi River under the Arch

-We have made many trips to the Arch, as we lived in southern Indiana for many years.
+We have made many trips to the Gateway Arch in Missouri, as we lived in southern Indiana for many years.
 However, on the journey with the Airstream, we will never forget our stay at the nearby RV park with a “baby arch” over the gate!
 We loved that little detail.
 It was so Mom & Pop!

 Size of Park